Wouldn’t it be great if everyone out there wanted to buy your product?

 - Figure out what might be stopping them from buying from you and come up with answers to those issues.

-If you want to see a sample before you try it yourself, this example might be helpful.
+If you want to see a sample before you try it yourself, this example from the Great Writing blog might be helpful.

 Having a buyer persona will make creating content easier and that content will be much more effective, but the process of creating the persona itself is no walk in the park.
 Some of the potential pitfalls are outlined in this cautionary blog by Adele Revella.
 A few to keep in mind:

 - DON’T get caught up in the unimportant details